4. Component details¶

 Gaia-X participants might need to comply with additional requirements on the type and usage of credentials management applications, such as mandatory minimum-security requirements, like multi-factor authentication.
 Server-to-server communication plays a crucial role in Gaia-X.

-4.4.1.2 Architecture principles for this approach
+4.4.1.2 Architecture principles for this approach¶

 Mutual trust based on mutually verifiable Participant identities between contracting parties, Provider and Consumer, is fundamental to federating trust and identities in the End User (PartyCredential holder) layer.
 Heterogeneous ecosystems across multiple identity networks in the participant layer must be supported as well as heterogeneous environments implementing multiple identity system standards.
 The high degree of standardization of participant building blocks provided by the mandatory attributes defined by Gaia-X must ensure that there is no lock-in to any implementation of identity networks and identity systems.

-4.4.1.3 Chain of trust and identity
+4.4.1.3 Chain of trust and identity¶

 In the participant layer, the Gaia-X specifications indicate how to resolve and verify the participant identity of the contracting parties.
 The Consumer verifies the Provider’s identity, the Provider verifies the Consumer’s identity.
 Successful mutual participant verification results in a verified participant Token representing the trust between Provider and Consumer.
 The token payload contains one or more Gaia-X Credentials.

-4.5 Data Exchange Services
+4.5 Data Products and Data Exchange Services¶

-Gaia-X aims to promote open innovation through sovereign data sharing based on trust between all involved actors.
+Gaia-X aims at promoting open innovation through sovereign data sharing based on trust between all involved actors.
 Trusted data sharing requires specific mechanisms because (a) it is difficult (or practically impossible) to technically un-share data when they have been shared and (b) it must comply with specific regulations (e.g. GDPR and the various European acts on data).
 The Gaia-X Data Product concept and Operational model provide such appropriate mechanisms.

-4.5.1.1 Data Product Conceptual Model
+4.5.1 Data Product Conceptual Model¶

 Figure 4.4 - Data Product conceptual model